-Location: The island of Vanuatu is located in the South Pacific Ocean, made up of around 80 islands, stretching over 1,300 kilometres, and around 65 of the islands are inhabited.
+Location: The island of Vanuatu is located in the South Pacific Ocean.
+It’s made up of around 80 islands.
+Stretching over 1,300 kilometres and around 65 of the islands are inhabited.
 Port Vila is the capital of Vanuatu which is where my family and I stayed.
 We flew to Vanuatu with Air New Zealand.

 Places to stay:

-Photo of the lagoon is below and the outside of the apartment that we stayed in. https://www.pacificlagoonapartments.com/
+Photo of the lagoon is below and the outside of our apartment. https://www.pacificlagoonapartments.com/

 Local Farmers Market – This is a great place to get local fresh fruit and vegetables at a very cheap price in the centre of Port Vila.

 Shopping – Port Vila has a few shops where you can buy souvenirs and other bit and bobs from.
 The main shops are located in the centre of Port Vila.

 Around Vanuatu we caught the local buses.
 We also walked around the shops and restaurants.
 My family and I know a couple that live in Vanuatu.
 They picked us up from the airport but there are airport shuttles available.